openmrs/openmrs-esm-billing-app/README.md

 - Configure billable services and categories
 - Integrate with visits and patient dashboards

-Dependency: Note that this frontend module depends on the backend module called "Billing Module": https://github.com/openmrs/openmrs-module-billing
+Dependency: Note that this frontend module depends on the backend module called "Billing Module": <https://github.com/openmrs/openmrs-module-billing>

 For more information, please see the
 [OpenMRS Frontend Developer Documentation](https://openmrs.atlassian.net/wiki/x/IABBHg).

 ## Local development

-Check out the developer documentation [here](https://openmrs.atlassian.net/wiki/x/IABBHg).
+Check out the developer documentation [in the OpenMRS Wiki](https://openmrs.atlassian.net/wiki/x/IABBHg).

 This monorepo uses [yarn](https://yarnpkg.com).